Audits

 An audit will cover one or more of the following areas:

-Type of Audit Audit Period
+Type of Audit | Audit Period |

-Fuel Tax up to 5 previous years
+Fuel Tax | Up to 5 previous years |

-IRP (prorate) up to 3 previous licensing periods
+IRP (prorate) | Up to 3 previous licensing periods |

 The auditor will contact you to schedule a convenient time and place to meet, and describe the records you’ll need.
 An audit appointment can take place at:

-We will review the completeness and accuracy of following types of records:
+We'll review the completeness and accuracy of following types of records:

+If the audit finds that records are missing or inadequate, we may adjust your tax paid credits, fuel consumption, jurisdictional distance, and monies owed.
 You may also receive helpful instructions and information to help you fill out your returns in the future.

 The time the audit will take depends on the type of audit being done and the condition of your records.

-If you… Your file will be… You will receive…
+If you… | Your file will be… | You'll receive… |

-Overpaid your taxes Referred to our headquarters in Olympia for authorization of your refund.
-A refund 2-3 weeks after the 30-day appeal period has ended.
+Overpaid your taxes | Referred to our headquarters in Olympia for authorization of your refund. | A refund 2-3 weeks after the 30-day appeal period has ended. |

-Underpaid your taxes Finalized by the auditor Notice of the amount you owe and instructions on how to pay it.
+Underpaid your taxes | Finalized by the auditor | Notice of the amount you owe and instructions on how to pay it. |

 You may appeal the audit results within 30 days from the date you receive the audit report by writing to: